 From a roar to a purr

-But it can also be a pussy cat, content to poke around town or in heavy traffic with no complaints.
+But it can also be a kitty cat, content to poke around town or in heavy traffic with no complaints.
 The exhaust note is always there, but subdued until you press the loud pedal or toggle the switch to activate the sport exhaust system.
 There is a new “wet” mode that, when it acoustically detects water on the road, warns the driver and preconditions various systems to cope with the reduced grip and likelihood of aquaplaning.

 The new 911 Carrera came to these shores a few months ago, followed by the Carrera 4.
 Both are available as coupe or convertible and are powered by a 379-hp, 3.0-litre turbocharged flat-6 mated to the new 8-speed PDK.
 The latest arrivals are the Carrera S and the 4S we drove.
 They get a larger 4.0-litre engine and other upgrades.